Skip to main content

 That said, populations have declined over the past few generations as a result of overexploitation.
 Given the high prices commanded by ipe, there is a black market for the wood, with more being harvested than is legal.

-This makes it crucial to buy your ipe from a merchant with a clear environmental commitment.
-Look out for wood with certifications like FSC.
+If sustainability is a big consideration, you might want to consider wood with certifications like FSC.
 This guarantees the wood comes from a responsibly-managed source and can be tracked from its journey from the forest.

 Duffield Timber: your home for sustainably-sourced tropical timbers